FLU, COVID or Cold? – WHAT YOU NEED TO KNOW

 COVID-19, the flu, the common cold, and seasonal allergies have similar symptoms.
 If you have symptoms like those listed below, you should be tested and get a treatment plan from your healthcare provider.
 Delaying the diagnosis and treatment can cause serious complications.

-Will my health care provider test me for flu if I have flu symptoms?
+Will my healthcare provider test me for flu if I have flu symptoms?

 Since flu symptoms are similar to some COVID-19 symptoms, many people will take a COVID test first.

-Your health care provider may diagnose you with flu based on your symptoms and their clinical judgment or they may choose to use an influenza diagnostic test.
-Flu testing can also be helpful for some people with suspected flu who are pregnant or have a weakened immune system, and for whom a diagnosis of flu can help their doctor make decisions about their care.
+Your health care provider may diagnose you with flu based on your symptoms and their clinical judgment, or they may choose to use an influenza diagnostic test.
+Flu testing can also be helpful for some people with suspected flu who are pregnant or have a weakened immune system and for whom a diagnosis of flu can help their doctor make decisions about their care.

 Flu Treatment

-Check with your doctor promptly if you are at high risk of serious flu complications and you get flu symptomsPeople at high risk of flu complications include young children, adults 65 years of age and older, pregnant women, and people with certain medical conditions such as asthma, diabetes, and heart disease.
+Check with your doctor promptly if you are at high risk of serious flu complications and have flu symptomsPeople at high risk of flu complications include young children, adults 65 years of age and older, pregnant women, and people with certain medical conditions such as asthma, diabetes, and heart disease.

 COVID Treatment